-Veteran defensive lineman enters first season with the team after joining ahead of Week 2...Has spent time with the Cincinnati Bengals (2010), Seattle Seahawks (2011-13) and Tampa Bay Buccaneers (2014-17)...Recorded a sack in Week 3 against the Dolphins...Has totaled 20 sacks over his 105-game career.
+Veteran defensive lineman enters first season with the team after joining ahead of Week 2...Has spent time with the Cincinnati Bengals (2010), Seattle Seahawks (2011-13) and Tampa Bay Buccaneers (2014-17)...Recorded a sack in Week 3 against the Dolphins...Has totaled 20 sacks over his 107-game career.

 CB 22 Rashaan Melvin 6-2 196 6th season Rangy corner who joined the team via free agency this past offseason after spending last season with the Indianapolis Colts...
-Career totals include 44 games played with 26 starts, making 136 tackles (117 solo), four INTs, 28 passes defensed and three forced fumbles.
+Career totals include 46 games played with 26 starts, making 143 tackles (124 solo), four INTs, 29 passes defensed and three forced fumbles.

-LB 50 Nicholas Morrow 6-0 224 2nd season Second-year linebacker who made the team as an undrafted free agent in 2017...Has been primarily used on special teams in 2018...
-Registered 57 tackles and four passes defensed in 16 games (five starts) as a rookie...Has appeared in 25 games in his career.
+LB 50 Nicholas Morrow 6-0 224 2nd season Second-year linebacker who made the team as an undrafted free agent in 2017...Made his first start of the season in Week 12 and registered his first career sack...Registered 57 tackles and four passes defensed in 16 games (five starts) as a rookie...Has appeared in 26 games and made six starts.